kimdcottrell/techlab/src/content/posts/5-steps-to-achieving-https-and-domain-names-for-docker-local-development-envs.md

 All the code from this article stems from the development of this repo: https://github.com/kimdcottrell/localdev-proxy

 We'll be using [Traefik Proxy](https://doc.traefik.io/traefik/) for this.
-There are others, such as [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy), though I personally prefer Traefik for the inherent Englishness it brings to the table as well as how it operationally allows you to stay within the bounds of yaml that you're used to after working with Docker.
+There are others, such as [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy), though I personally prefer Traefik for the inherent Englishness it brings to the table as well as how it stays within the bounds of yaml that I'm used to after working with Docker so much.

 ## Step 1: Setting up the Traefik container stack for port 80 connections